LinkedIn Analytics: Top 5 Metrics to Track

 LinkedIn Followers:

 In this section, you’re given follower metrics about who is following your Company Page.
-These metrics include:
+These metrics to track include:

 • Total Followers - Total followers of your company page.